Hemophilia A DNA Evaluation (Sendout)

 Outside Laboratories:

-• Expedite transport; samples must be received by Bloodworks within 72 hours of collection.
-Allow for an additional day of transport from UW-MT to Bloodworks Northwest.
+- Expedite transport; samples must be received by Bloodworks NW within 72 hours of collection and before 1 p.m. on Fridays.
+Allow for one day of transport from UW-MT to Bloodworks Northwest.

 Quantity